libp2p/specs/kad-dht/README.md

 default value of 3.
 This implies that each lookup process can perform no more than 3 inflight requests, at any given time.

+## Client and server mode

+When the libp2p Kademlia protocol is run on top of a network of heterogeneous nodes, unrestricted nodes should operate in _server mode_ and restricted nodes, e.g. those with intermittent availability, high latency, low bandwidth, low CPU/RAM/Storage, etc., should operate in _client mode_.

+As an example, running the libp2p Kademlia protocol on top of the Internet, publicly routable nodes, e.g. servers in a datacenter, would operate in _server mode_ and non-publicly routable nodes, e.g. laptops behind a NAT and firewall, would operate in _client mode_.

+Nodes, both those operating in _client_ and _server mode_, add another node to their routing table if and only if that node operates in _server mode_.
+This distinction allows restricted nodes to utilize the DHT, i.e. query the DHT, without decreasing the quality of the distributed hash table, i.e. without polluting the routing tables.

+Nodes operating in _server mode_ advertise the libp2p Kademlia protocol identifier via the [identify protocol](../identify/README.md).
+In addition _server mode_ nodes accept incoming streams using the Kademlia protocol identifier.
+Nodes operating in _client mode_ do not advertise support for the libp2p Kademlia protocol identifier.
+In addition they do not offer the Kademlia protocol identifier for incoming streams.

 ## DHT operations

 The libp2p Kademlia DHT offers the following types of operations: